September 1st, 2017

 "Sure, Mum," Scorpius said with a knowing grin.
 "I'll miss you," he confessed quietly.

-"I'll miss you too, Precious, but it won't be long.
+"I'll miss you too, Sweetheart, but it won't be long.
 Rosie, Sweetheart, do you have everything?"
 Hermione turned to her daughter.

 "Yes, Mummy," she replied.
 She wrapped her arms tightly around her mother's neck.
 "I'll miss you too."

 "Oh, Baby, I'm going to miss you so much.
-I wish I could have kept you home for another year, you were only eleven at the end of last month, I got to keep Scorpius until he was nearly twelve, I should have been allowed to keep you too."
+I wish I could have kept you home for another year, you only turned eleven last week, I got to keep Scorpius until he was nearly twelve, I should have been allowed to keep you too."

 "But I'm a grown up girl now, Mummy.
 I have to go to Hogwarts," Rose said.